Novatek: Controversies

 In September 2021, CFO Mark Gyetvay was arrested in the United States.
-He allegedly hid $93M worth of assets in offshore accounts.
+He allegedly hid $93 million worth of assets in offshore accounts.
 If convicted, he could face a decades-long prison sentence.
 He has since been released on a $80M bond.
+On March 28, 2023, a jury found Gyetvay guilty of hiding his foreign assets, defrauding the IRS, and failing to file tax returns between 2005 and 2015.
+He faces up to five years for each of the first two counts and an additional year for each return not filed.
+The verdict will be delivered on September 21.
+Gyetvay was sentenced to 86 months incarceration on that date.

 In April 2022, former Deputy Chairman on the Board of Directors, Sergey Protosenya, reportedly stunned his wife and daughter with an axe and then stabbed them to death before hanging himself, at a luxury villa in Lloret de Mar, Spain.
 He had a fortune of over $400 million.
 Two other similar reports of gas company executives killing their wives and children emerged around the same time in Moscow.
-Investigators have not found evidence of third parties in spite of the case not looking like a typical murder-suicide.
+Investigators have not found evidence of third parties despite the case not looking like a typical murder-suicide.

 Novatek issued a statement casting doubt on a murder-suicide theory.